athanor/athanor/readme.md

 * GNU Make
 * cmake 3.0 onwards.
 * C++14 compatible compiler.
-* According to [clang's documentation](https://clang.llvm.org/cxx_status.html), c++14 is supported with versions of clang 3.4 and later.
+    * clang:  According to [clang's documentation](https://clang.llvm.org/cxx_status.html), c++14 is supported with versions of clang 3.4 and later.
 However, it has only been tested on clang 5 onwards.
-Further testing is being done with older versions.
-*  Unfortunately, due to some internal compiler bugs, Athanor currently cannot be compiled with several versions of GCC.
-Looking for work arounds.
-The clang compiler is strongly recommended.
+    * gcc: Works with gcc 7 onwards, apart from gcc 7.3.1 due to a compiler bug.

 ## Installation:
 ### Quick install: